Colvars/colvars/README.md

-# Collective variables library (Colvars)
+# Collective variables module (Colvars)

 A software library for molecular simulation and analysis that provides a high-performance implementation of sampling algorithms defined on a reduced space of continuously differentiable functions (aka collective variables).

 First released in 2008 as part of the standard distribution of [NAMD](https://www.ks.uiuc.edu/Research/namd/) version 2.7b1, Colvars has also been integrated in [LAMMPS](https://lammps.sandia.gov/download.html), [VMD](https://www.ks.uiuc.edu/Research/vmd/), [GROMACS](http://www.gromacs.org/), and [Tinker-HP](https://tinker-hp.org/).
 In VMD, interactive use is possible both from the command line and through the [Dashboard](vmd/cv_dashboard/README.md) graphical user interface.

-The functionality provided to those packages by the Colvars library includes a variety of functions and algorithms, including free-energy estimators based on thermodynamic forces, non-equilibrium work and probability distributions.
+The functionality provided to those packages by Colvars includes a variety of functions and algorithms, including free-energy estimators based on thermodynamic forces, non-equilibrium work and probability distributions.

 ## Obtaining and using